Edinburgh facts and history

 Being in Edinburgh we went on a 1-day trip to St. Andrews and “Kingdom of Fife.”
 On the trip, we went to the local office, “Gray Line“, which has in its offer several day trips in and around Edinburgh and the southern part of the Highlands (Glasgow, Loch Ness, Loch Lomond, possibility to see many castles including the castle Dounne, Alnwick or Stirling ).

-Our tour began with a stop at the Forth Bridge, built in 1890, which became one of the most famous railway bridges in the world.
+Our tour began with a stop at the Forth Bridge, which was built in 1890, and became one of the most famous railway bridges in the world.

 Then we went to Dunfermline Abbey, where there is a great Benedictine monastery (built in the Middle Ages) and the surrounding cemetery.